 The goal of Transportation Demand Management (TDM) is to reduce the amount of travel by decreasing the need to travel, shifting travel away from the single occupant vehicle, and peak period travel.
 This Secondary Plan facilitates TDM by planning for appropriate intensification and a mix of uses that supports increased transit use.
-An improved pedestrian environment, pedestrian and cycling connections, and a system of parks and urban open spaces will encourage more people to walk or cycle to shops, services and transit stops.
+An improved pedestrian environment, pedestrian and cycling connections, and a system of parks and urban open spaces will provide more travel options and encourage more people to walk or cycle to shops, services and transit stops.
 Municipal TDM opportunities within the Bernard KDA will be explored to provide further support for end of trip mobility options.

-- 1. The Town shall encourage and support implementing car-share facilities in the Bernard KDA. - 2.
-The Town shall encourage and support implementing bike-share facilities to offer opportunities for short distance trips to be made by employees or residents. - 3.
-The Town may introduce public bicycle parking within the enhanced streetscape. - 4.
-The Town may establish a system of thematic wayfinding signage for the Bernard KDA to emphasize the proximity of destinations within each quadrant and serve as a branding opportunity.

-- 5. Development shall be required to prepare and implement a TDM Strategy to the Town's satisfaction, which may include, but shall not be limited to, any or all of the following: - a.
+- The City shall encourage and support implementing car-share facilities in the Bernard KDA. - The City shall encourage and support implementing bike-share or other micromobility facilities to offer opportunities for short distance trips to be made by employees or residents. - 3.
+The City may introduce public bicycle parking within the enhanced streetscape. - The City may establish a system of thematic wayfinding signage for the Bernard KDA to emphasize the proximity of destinations within each quadrant and serve as a branding opportunity. - 5.
+Development shall be required to prepare and implement a TDM Strategy to the City's satisfaction, which must incorporate, but shall not be limited to, any or all of the following: - a.
 Cycling infrastructure and end-of-trip infrastructure such as secure bicycle storage and shower and change room facilities; - b.
-Dedicated cycling routes internal to the site to and from key destinations; - c.
-Connections to existing municipal bicycle network; - d.
-Subsidized transit passes or pre-loaded transit cards for new residents and/or employees; - e.
-Pedestrian amenities, such as treed sidewalks, benches and marked crossings; - f.
-Continuous pedestrian linkages to minimize pedestrian walking distances; - g.
-Functional building entrances oriented to locations where pedestrians, cyclists, and transit users arrive such as a street, park, urban square, or urban plaza; - h.
-Weather protection along street frontages adjacent to transit stops; - i.
-Car-sharing programs and preferential carshare parking; - j.
-Preferential carpool parking; - k.
-Paid parking for non-residential uses; - I. Employer shuttles or vanpools supported by preferential parking; - m.
-Electric vehicle charging stations or roughins; - n.
-Varying hours of work to reduce peak hour loads; - o.
-Maximum parking rates; - p.
-Commitment to participate in residential or workplace TDM program; - q.
-Technology that displays transit information; - r.
-Other measures that may be identified.
+Secure public bicycle parking; - c.
+Bicycle maintenance facilities; - d.
+Dedicated cycling routes internal to the site to and from key destinations; - e.
+Connections to the existing municipal bicycle network; - f.
+Pedestrian amenities, such as treed sidewalks, benches and marked crossings; - g.
+Continuous pedestrian linkages to minimize pedestrian walking distances; - h.
+Functional building entrances oriented to locations where pedestrians, cyclists, and transit users arrive such as a street, park, urban square, or urban plaza;